Real algebraic curves of bidegree (5,5) on the quadric ellipsoid: Introduction

-Moreover, all such real schemes are realizable by real algebraic non-singular $M$-curves of bidegree $(5,5)$. \end{thm} Let $A$ be a real algebraic non-singular curve, if $\mathbb{C}A \setminus \mathbb{R}A$ is connected we say that $A$ is of \textit{type II}, otherwise of \textit{type I}.
-If $A$ is of type I the number of its real connected components has the same parity of $g(A)+1$.
-The maximal curves are of type I (see for example Proposition~\cite[2.6.B]{Viro07} ). \begin{thm}[($M-1$) curves] Let $A$ be a real algebraic non-singular ($M-1$)-curve of bidegree $(5,5)$ on $X$.
-Then the pair $(\mathbb{R}X, \mathbb{R}A)$ has to realize one of the following real schemes:
+Moreover, all such real schemes are realizable by non-singular real algebraic $M$-curves of bidegree $(5,5)$. \end{thm} \begin{proof} The real schemes listed above are those non-prohibited by Propositions \ref{prop: Harnack-Klein}, \ref{prop: bezout} and $(1)$ of Theorem \ref{thm: mikha_congruences}.
+In Propositions \ref{prop: big_first_gluing}, \ref{prop: big_first_gluing_2} and \ref{prop: big_first_gluing_3}, we construct non-singular real algebraic $M$-curves of bidegree $(5,5)$ on $X$ realizing all real schemes listed above. \end{proof} \begin{thm}[($M-1$) curves] Let $A$ be a non-singular real algebraic ($M-1$)-curve of bidegree $(5,5)$ on $X$.
+Then the pair $(\mathbb{R}X, \mathbb{R}A)$ realizes one of the following real schemes:

-Moreover, all such real schemes are realizable by real algebraic non-singular ($M-1$)-curves of bidegree $(5,5)$. \end{thm} \begin{thm}[($M-2$)-curves] Let $A$ be a real algebraic non-singular ($M-2$)-curve of bidegree $(5,5)$ on $X$.
-If it is of type I, then the pair $(\mathbb{R}X, \mathbb{R}A)$ has to realize one of the following real schemes:
+Moreover, all such real schemes are realizable by non-singular real algebraic ($M-1$)-curves of bidegree $(5,5)$. \end{thm} \begin{proof} The real schemes listed above are those non-prohibited by Propositions \ref{prop: Harnack-Klein}, \ref{prop: bezout} and $(2)$ of Theorem \ref{thm: mikha_congruences}.
+In Propositions \ref{prop: big_first_gluing}, \ref{prop: big_first_gluing_2} and \ref{prop: big_first_gluing_3}, we construct non-singular real algebraic $(M-1)$-curves of bidegree $(5,5)$ on $X$ realizing all real schemes listed above. \end{proof} \begin{thm}[($M-2$)-curves] Let $A$ be a non-singular real algebraic ($M-2$)-curve of bidegree $(5,5)$ on $X$.
+If $A$ is of type I, then the pair $(\mathbb{R}X, \mathbb{R}A)$ realizes one of the following real schemes:

-if it is of type II, then one of the following ones:
+if $A$ is of type II, then one of the following ones:

-Moreover, all the real schemes in $(1)$ and $(2)$ are realizable by real algebraic non-singular ($M-2$)-curves of bidegree $(5,5)$ respectively of type I and II. \end{thm}

-\begin{thm}[Type I and II curves] Let $A$ be a real algebraic non-singular ($M-i$)-curve of bidegree $(5,5)$ on $X$, where $3 \leq i \leq 17$.
-If it is of type II, then the pair $(\mathbb{R}X, \mathbb{R}A)$ has to realize one of the following real schemes:
+Moreover, all the real schemes in $(1)$ and $(2)$ are realizable by non-singular real algebraic ($M-2$)-curves of bidegree $(5,5)$ respectively of type I and II. \end{thm} \begin{proof} The real schemes listed above are those non-prohibited by Propositions \ref{prop: Harnack-Klein}, \ref{prop: bezout} and $(3)$ of Theorem \ref{thm: mikha_congruences}.
+In Propositions \ref{prop: big_first_gluing}, and \ref{prop: big_first_gluing_2}, we construct non-singular real algebraic $(M-2)$-curves of bidegree $(5,5)$ on $X$ realizing all real schemes listed above. \end{proof} \begin{thm}[Type I and II curves] Let $A$ be a non-singular real algebraic ($M-i$)-curve of bidegree $(5,5)$ on $X$, where $3 \leq i \leq 17$.
+If $A$ is of type II, then the pair $(\mathbb{R}X, \mathbb{R}A)$ realizes one of the following real schemes: